greggersaurus/OpenSteamController/DevBoard/README.md

 This is a running list of items I would like to prioritize and not lose track of.

+1. Command for LED control
+    1. Use info from RevEng to utilize CT16B1 PWM capabilities
+        1. Understand how width of pulse is produced versus period
 1. READMEs for lpcexpresso projects
     1. Details on where lpc project came from
     2. Intention and requirements (i.e. lpc project) for SteamControllerDevKit project
-1. Command for LED control
-    1. Check sim and replicate idea of using counters to create PWM
 2. Command for communication with haptics
     1. It seems SPI may be the interface
     2. [Sample Interface Code](https://github.com/cirque-corp/Cirque_Pinnacle_1CA027) to use as starting point?